onshm/ethhub/using-ethereum/wallets/desktop.md

 ## Wallets

+* [Fetch](https://hellofetch.co/download) - Closed-source wallet to manage, track and trade 200+ ERC-20 tokens.
+Integrates with 20 exchanges for live rates and one-click trading directly from the app.
 * [MyCrypto](https://github.com/MyCryptoHQ) - Open-source, client-side tool downloadable from [https://download.mycrypto.com](https://download.mycrypto.com) for generating Ethereum wallets, handling ERC-20 tokens, and interacting with the blockchain easily.
 * [Exodus](https://exodus.io) - Closed-source wallet that allows for multi-currency interaction/transacting \(requires you to be online to generate transactions\).
 * [Mist](https://github.com/ethereum/mist) - Browse and use Dapps on the Ethereum network